 Table 4-6 summarizes the estimated maximum construction air pollutant emissions calculated and presented in the Dames & Moore analysis.
 This analysis used conservative assumptions.
 Each worker was assumed to drive a private, light-duty, gasoline-fueled vehicle to the summit work site, 120 km (75 mi) per day from Hilo or Waimea.
 This is a conservative assumption, because workers would likely carpool, and some workers would remain at Hale Pohaku during the workweek.
-It was further assumed that four heavy-duty, diesel trucks (cement, water, flatbed trucks, etc.) would make 1,000 trips over the life of the project.
+It was further assumed that four heavy-duty, diesel trucks (cement, water, flatbed trucks, etc.) would make about 1,000 round trips per year.
 Other equipment would remain on site and would be used according to the schedule presented in the report (Dames & Moore 1999b).
 Data about emissions from equipment operated more than 9 months of the year in the Dames & Moore report (Dames & Moore 1999b) were reduced proportionately to account for the on-site construction and installation schedule.
 Other equipment not considered in the Dames & Moore report was added using the same references as were used in the Dames & Moore report.
 Representative types of equipment were selected for the analysis and the total usage was estimated (Dames & Moore 1999b).

 Carbon monoxide (CO) and nitrogen oxide (NO_x) emissions would be expected from on-site construction equipment and from construction workers vehicles and motorized construction equipment traveling to and from the summit.
-Much of the vehicular emissions of CO and volatile organic compounds would be emitted over the approximately 120 km (75 mi) of roadways between the Mauna Kea summit area and locations such as Hilo and Waimea, with much of this occurring below the typical
+Much of the vehicular emissions of CO and volatile organic compounds would be emitted over the approximately 120 km (75 mi) of roadways between the Mauna Kea summit area and locations such as Hilo and Waimea, with much of this occurring below the typical inversion layer altitude of about 2,134 m (7,000 ft).
+The construction emissions would therefore largely have regional impact rather than a site-specific impact.
+The estimated emissions of all pollutants, including localized fugitive dust emissions, are anticipated to be well below the significance levels of 250 tons per year for suspended particulate and combustion emissions (Dames & Moore 1999b).